nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 My experience has been consistently amazing.
 I find myself spending more and more time in VR sessions every day.
 Text is more than readable (although if you look closely it does shimmer a bit), especially in the center of your view.
 At the sides text can be blurry at times, however.
 Getting the headset to fit correctly is of paramount importance.

+Battery life is good enough, but could be better.
+My battery tends to last between 3 and 4 hours.
+Luckily, you can keep the headset plugged into your computer while working since you will probably be sitting in a stationary position anyway.

+Performance is excellent.
+The headset itself is more than powerful enough to display the relevant virtual screens and the head tracking is so good that you forget that you have a headset on.
+The hand tracking is better than I expected and is only destined to get better over the next while, even though it is still considered an experimental feature.
+I very rarely had any issues with the hand tracking.
+I am certain that the next generation will have perfected the hand tracking and posess increased horsepower so we can have even better, more elaborate environments to work in.
+The future is incredibly bright!

 You can find more details on my day to day experience and thoughts in the diary at the end of the article.

 ## Benefits

 Some cool benefits I found:
   - I need less space on my desk because I don't need physical screens anymore.
   - I can actually read the text in VR without my glasses.
-I still get fatigue without them buy at least I can read the text without glasses!
+I still get fatigue without them but at least I can read the text without glasses!
   - In the mornings I get glare in my home office from the morning sun.
-When I am in VR this is not an issue - but is quite striking when I take the headset off and have to deal with the glare on my main monitor afterwards!
+When I am in VR of course this is not an issue - but it is quite striking when I take the headset off and have to deal with the glare on my main monitor afterwards!
   - I completely and utterly lose track of time.
 It really does help me to focus.

 ## Next Steps